got a log of observations through my telescope. later i may add some phone images through it, and some reviews of the scope and eyepieces.

 - clear, okay transparency, okay seeing -

-no notes again today. used the 25 to find jupiter. i enjoyed some star fields along the way. i also finding and confusing aldebaran for jupiter. i compared the 7 xcel, 7 planetary, and 12 with 1.5x on jupiter. i dont remember if i saw the grs. but i hadnt used the 7 xcel in a while on jupiter, and i was surprised how okay it was. i thought i remembered it as a very mushy and blurry image. it was still not as clear as the others, it felt like i was looking through a very small and fine window mesh, but the edge of the disc was still crisp, and i could see bands. i also found that the 12 without any barlow was sufficient for observing jupiter, it wasnt too small in the fov. i then went to the moon, observed craters for a bit. i tried the green moon filter, and compared it with the polarising. both did their job, just that the polarising didnt add color.
+no notes again today. used the 25 to find jupiter. i enjoyed some star fields along the way. i also kept finding and confusing aldebaran for jupiter. i compared the 7 xcel, 7 planetary, and 12 with 1.5x on jupiter. i dont remember if i saw the grs. but i hadnt used the 7 xcel in a while on jupiter, and i was surprised how okay it was. i thought i remembered it as a very mushy and blurry image. it was still not as clear as the others, it felt like i was looking through a very small and fine window mesh, but the edge of the disc was still crisp, and i could see bands. i also found that the 12 without any barlow was sufficient for observing jupiter, it wasnt too small in the fov. i then went to the moon, observed craters for a bit. i tried the green moon filter, and compared it with the polarising. both did their job, just that the polarising didnt add color.

 polarising filter shortcomings - april 4th